 - 7.1 The home address given on the application form must be the address where the child resides for most of the week with their parent or carer.
 Where a child has a joint address or the parents have dual responsibility, then the address that the child benefit is paid will be taken as the child's home address.
-The LA may ask parents or carers to provide proof of these circumstances. - 7.2 Free transport will not normally be granted in cases where parents choose to send children to a school over the prescribed distance but it may be considered in exceptional circumstances. - 7.3 Students may be required to walk up to one mile from home to the pick-up point and, where students use public service routes, they may be required to walk up to one mile from the setting-down point to the school or 1.5 miles to a 16-18 provider. - 7.4 Requests for changes in transport arrangements will be considered but changes, such as additional stops, are not always possible for reasons of safety and timing. - 7.5 Students aged eight years of age who are entitled to free transport under the distance criteria will continue to receive free transport until the end of the academic term in which they reach the age of eight. - 7.6 In determining free or subsidised home-to-school transport as a result of errors in measurement, such free or subsidised transport will be withdrawn at the end of the academic year during which the error is discovered. - 7.7 Where, for any reason, transport facilities have been approved in error, the LA reserves the right to withdraw that provision at any time convenient to the LA, and will normally do so, after giving due notice of its intention to do so. - 7.8 The '3 for 2' rule which allows three children to share a double seat under the PSV (Carrying Capacity) Regulations 1984 will no longer be applied on vehicles irrespective of whether they are operated by the LA, contractors, schools or if they are hired or borrowed.
-Each child will, therefore, have their own seat.
-The exception to this would be where students use public service buses where the Local Authority does not contract any seats.
-In such cases students may have to stand on the vehicle if no seats are available and the relevant vehicle is legally able to operate with standing passengers. - 7.9 Students who submit late applications and who do not receive a travel pass on the first day of term and who, therefore are obliged to meet the cost of travel to college from their own resources, will be limited in the level of reimbursement.
-This will only commence after 15 working days have elapsed following receipt of the application form from the LA.

-- 7.10 Transport is only provided if the student attends the nearest education establishment offering the qualification irrespective of the module content. - 7.11 Students who do not have a current Statement of Special Educational Needs or Education Health and Care Plan but who are deemed to have a level of special needs below that required for a formal statement, would not normally be entitled to free transport but would have the right to appeal for transport to the Education Transport Appeals Panel.
+The LA may ask parents or carers to provide proof of these circumstances. - 7.2 Students may be required to walk up to one mile from home to the pick-up point and, where students use public service routes, they may be required to walk up to one mile from the setting-down point to the school or 1.5 miles to a 16-18 provider. - 7.3 Requests for changes in transport arrangements will be considered but changes, such as additional stops, are not always possible for reasons of safety and timing. - 7.4 Students aged eight years of age who are entitled to free transport under the distance criteria will continue to receive free transport until the end of the academic term in which they reach the age of eight. - 7.5 Where, for any reason, transport facilities have been approved in error, the LA reserves the right to withdraw that provision at any time convenient to the LA, and will normally do so, after giving due notice of its intention to do so. - 7.6 Transport is only provided if the student attends the nearest education establishment offering the qualification irrespective of the module content. - 7.7 Students who do not have an Education Health and Care Plan but who are deemed to have a level of special needs below that required for a formal statement, would not normally be entitled to free transport but would have the right to appeal for transport to the Education Transport Appeals Panel.